Mldx/rsschool-cv1/cv.md

 * GitHub: [Mldx](https://github.com/Mldx)

 ### About me:
 My name is Anton and I want to study Front-End Development at RSScool.
-In 2017, I graduated from BNTU as a Software Engineer.
+In 2017, I graduated BNTU as a Software Engineer.

 ### Skills:
 * HTML5